CBKarabudak/simple-counter/README.md

 There is no installation, and usage is as simple as it gets.

+Installation:

-1. Download the jar file(or compile the source yourself), and run it
+- Download the jar file(or compile the source yourself), and run it.

-2. Type what number you want the counter to start from
+- Type what number you want the counter to start from.

-3. A little number appears at the top of your screen, and unfortunately is not moveable
+- A little number appears at the top of your screen, and unfortunately is not moveable.

 Usage: